timescale/pgai/README.md

 </div>

 pgai simplifies the process of building [search](https://en.wikipedia.org/wiki/Similarity_search), [Retrieval Augmented Generation](https://en.wikipedia.org/wiki/Prompt_engineering#Retrieval-augmented_generation) (RAG), and other AI applications with PostgreSQL.
-It complements popular extensions for vector serch in PostgreSQL like pgvector and pgvectorscale, building on top of their capabilities.
+It complements popular extensions for vector search in PostgreSQL like pgvector and pgvectorscale, building on top of their capabilities.

 # Overview
 The goal of pgai is to make working with AI easier and more accessible to developers.
 Because data is